SAP/luigi/blog/2021-06-07-release-notes.md

 layout: blog
 ---

 Luigi 1.13.0 is the latest Luigi release.
-It includes updates of Fundamental Styles, new options in the user settings, as well as other features and bugfixes.
+It includes updates of Fundamental Library Styles, new options in the user settings, as well as other features and bug fixes.
 Read the release notes below to learn more.

 <!-- Excerpt -->